 DigitalOcean focuses mainly on less application and website hosting use cases and differentiates itself from the hyperscale platforms through the intuitive simplicity of its user interface, which allows customers to spin up “Droplets” (their term for a virtual machine) in under a minute.
 The company offers a high level of live-person customer support regardless of spend levels, and utilizes open source software to keep costs low.
 For context, DigitalOcean’s bandwidth prices are a fraction of its hyperscale rivals.

-Data is the lifeblood of the internet and software in general, and the amount of data created is growing at an accelerating pace.
-Likewise, the importance of storing the data in scalable and efficient formats continues to rise, especially as the diversity of the data and associated use cases expand from analyzing simple, structured data to high-scale processing of unstructured data, images, audio and video.
+Data is the lifeblood of the internet and software in general, and the amount of data created is accelerating.
+As a result, the importance of storing the data in scalable and efficient formats continues to rise, especially as its diversity and associated use cases expand from analyzing simple, structured datasets to high-scale processing of unstructured data such as images, audio, and video.

 Digital Ocean’s main competitors are the hyperscale cloud providers: Amazon (NASDAQ:AMZN), Microsoft (NASDAQ: MSFT), and Alphabet’s Google Cloud Platform (NASDAQ: GOOGL).
 IBM (NYSE:IBM) and Oracle (NYSE:ORCL) round out the larger players.
 A second set of rivals are niche cloud providers that target certain verticals or geographies such as OVH, Vultr, Linode, and Heroku, which is owned by Salesforce.com (NYSE:CRM).

-As you can see below, DigitalOcean's revenue growth has been very strong over the last year, growing from quarterly revenue of $103.8 million, to $133.8 million.
+As you can see below, DigitalOcean's revenue growth has been very strong over the last two years, growing from $111.4 million in Q3 FY2021 to $177.1 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-DigitalOcean's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 64.7% in Q2.
+DigitalOcean's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.3% in Q3.

-That means that for every $1 in revenue the company had $0.64 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, sales and marketing, and general administrative overhead.
+DigitalOcean's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
+This is probably the opposite direction that shareholders would like to see it go.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-DigitalOcean's free cash flow came in at $18.2 million in Q2, up 39.7% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+DigitalOcean's free cash flow came in at $32.6 million in Q3, up 32.3% year on year.

-With a market capitalization of $4.67 billion DigitalOcean is among smaller companies, but its more than $1.16 billion in cash and positive free cash flow over the last twelve months give us confidence that DigitalOcean has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $1.76 billion, DigitalOcean is among smaller companies, but its $384.1 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.